ustunb/actionable-recourse/README.md

 ### Highlights

-- List actionable changes for a person to obtain a favorable outcome from a linear classifiers
+- Generate a list of changes for a person to flip the prediction of a linear classifier
-- Measure the feasibility and difficulty of recourse for model on a population of interest
+- Measure the feasibility and difficulty of recourse for a linear classifier

 ## Installation

-Please install from source by running:
+Please install from source by running

 ```
 $ git clone git@github.com:ustunb/actionable-recourse.git